Retail & Sales

 Wholesale Buyer Salary Overview

-The Wholesale Buyer is a sought-after profession in the United States with a median annual salary of $70,200.
-Compensation typically ranges from $38,400 for entry-level positions to $118,600 for experienced professionals in high-demand markets.
+The Wholesale Buyer is one of the most important roles in the Retail & Sales sector of the US economy in 2026.
+With a median annual salary of $70,200, compensation for this position ranges from $38,400 at the entry level to $118,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Wholesale Buyer in the US earns between $38,400 and $118,600 per year, with a median of $70,200.